-CT-NRT was created under funding from NASA, for use in the OCO-2 project.
+CT-NRT was created with sponsorship from NASA, for use in the OCO-2 project.

 - Use of a different prior flux model.
 Our standard land biosphere flux prior is not available in near-real time, so we had to develop an alternative first-guess flux estimate.
 For this, we take the climatology of optimized land, wildfire, and ocean fluxes from the latest standard CarbonTracker release (for this release, that is CT2017).
 Since the majority of flux variability comes from the land biosphere, a land flux anomaly model also has been developed.
 This is a simple regression of CT2017 land flux anomalies as a function of anomalies of precipitation, shortwave radiation, and temperature.
 The statistical flux anomaly model was developed for each CarbonTracker ecoregion, and provides daily estimates of NEE anomaly.
 The radiation and temperature data for this model come from the ERA-interim meteorology used by TM5; the precipitation anomaly comes from the Global Precipitation Climatology Project.
 Although this flux prior does not reliably reproduce interannual variability, it is arguably a more statistically optimal prior than that for our standard release since it already represents the long-term mean CO2 sinks that we know exist.
 Since the priors for our standard release do not represent these sinks, the standard CarbonTracker requires that CO2 observations correct these biased priors.

-- High-temporal resolution FF emissions CT-NRT.v2018-1 does not yet apply the TIMES scaling factors to fossil fuel emissions, and therefore does not have diurnal and day-of-week variability in those emissions.
+- High-temporal resolution FF emissions CT-NRT.v2019-1 does not yet apply the TIMES scaling factors to fossil fuel emissions, and therefore does not have diurnal and day-of-week variability in those emissions.

 Previous releases of CT-NRT are available here.